FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Probabilistic Automata

 \section{Probabilistic Automata}

 Automata or state machines are models for sequential behavior.
-Like hidden Markov models, they are models with hidden/latent state information.
+Like hidden Markov models~\cite{rabiner1986introduction}, they are models with hidden/latent state information.
 Given a string (trace) of observed symbols (events) $a_1, \ldots, a_n$, this means that the corresponding system states $q_0, q_1, \ldots, q_n$ are unknown/unobserved.
-In deterministic automata, we assume that there exists a unique start state $q_0$ and that there are no unobserved events (no $\epsilon$-transitions).
-Furthermore, given the current system state $q_i$ and the next event $a_{i+1}$ there is a unique next state $q_{i+1}$.
-This implies that deterministic automata can be in exactly one state at every time step.
-Although hidden Markov models do not have this restriction, it is well-known that automata can be transformed into hidden Markov models and vice versa~\cite{dupont2005links}.
-Determinism can be important when modeling sequential behavior because the resulting models are frequently easier to interpret.
-Moreover, the computation of state sequences and probabilities is much more efficient.
+A probabilistic automaton models a probability distribution over such state sequences and, hence, over sequences of symbols (event traces).
+Below, we give definitions of probabilistic automaton models and explain how they are used to assign probabilities.
+We start with non-deterministic probabilistic automata and describe both HMMs and deterministic probabilistic automata as restrictions thereof.